Skip to Content

 What is the Process for Filing for Divorce in St. Johns County?

 Filing for divorce in St. Johns County starts with a Petition for Dissolution of Marriage, filed at the Clerk of Court.
 After serving your spouse, both sides exchange financial information.
-If you reach agreement on all issues, you may settle quickly.
+If you reach an agreement on all issues, you may settle quickly.
 Otherwise, the court will hold a hearing to resolve disputes.

 How Does Equitable Distribution Work in Florida?